 On his first visit to UC Berkeley as a high school student, Jesse fell in love with the city and knew this was where he was meant to be.
 At Cal, Jesse led efforts to increase student housing and fought for the interests of students in City Hall as the ASUC City Affairs Director.
 In 2007, Jesse became the first in his family to graduate college.

-Following graduation, Jesse served on Berkeley’s Housing Advisory Commission, where he helped secure funding for hundreds of new affordable units, crafted the Condominium Conversion Ordinance, strengthened inclusionary housing policies, and fought for City funding for student cooperative housing.
+Jesse has served the Berkeley community for 16 years.
+Prior to his election to the City Council, he served on Berkeley’s Housing Advisory Commission, where he helped secure funding for hundreds of new affordable units, crafted the Condominium Conversion Ordinance, strengthened inclusionary housing policies, and fought for City funding for student cooperative housing.
 In 2004, he was elected citywide to serve on the Rent Stabilization Board.
 As Chair of the Rent Board, he strengthened renter protections to help keep families in their homes.
+He also served on the Zoning Adjustments Board, Downtown Area Plan Advisory Committee, and Planning Commission.
+He is a former Sierra Club Boardmember and worked as a Legislative Aide in Berkeley City Hall.

-Jesse was elected District 4 Councilmember in 2008, and worked to expand affordable housing, helped raise the city’s minimum wage and co-wrote the Downtown Plan to revitalize the heart of the city.
-While a councilmember, Jesse authored more than 300 pieces of successful legislation.
+In 2008, Jesse was elected to the Berkeley City Council representing Downtown Berkeley’s District 4.
+On the Council, he created the Affordable Housing Fee, helped raise the city’s minimum wage and co-wrote the Downtown Plan to revitalize the heart of the city.
+While a Councilmember, Jesse authored more than 300 pieces of successful legislation.